AntoineMeler/Paraglidable/neural_network/README.md

 ![png](docs/README_files/README_5_0.png)

-## Weather Parameters
+## Weather Data

+Experiments have been done with [ECMWF](https://www.ecmwf.int/) and [Météo France](http://www.meteofrance.com/previsions-meteo-france/simulations-numeriques-meteorologiques/france), but the [GFS model from NOAA](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) is the only  model I know with both past and forecast data for free.
+Using the same model for training and forecasting is important and allows to learn and overcome the model weaknesses.
+This is why, I am using this only source of weather information currently.

-The weather paramaters present in the GFS Analysis data has varied with time.
+The weather paramaters present in the GFS Analysis data have varied over time.
 We must select a subset present during the whole training interval.
+The same list of parameters, at 3 different hours (06:00, 12:00, 18:00) are used.

+### List of Weather Parameters Used